 Public Holidays 2017

-This page contains a calendar of all 2017 public holidays for Afghanistan.
-Please scroll down to view.
+This page contains a national calendar of all 2017 public holidays for Afghanistan.
+These dates may be modified as official changes are announced, so please check back regularly for updates.

-The Islamic Republic of Afghanistan is a country located in Central and South Asia.
 Afghanistan currently celebrates 11 national holidays.
-Four of these holidays are on specific dates each year; all of the other holidays celebrated in Afghanistan are celebrated on dates based on the lunar cycle.
+Four of these holidays are on fixed dates each year; all of the other holidays celebrated in Afghanistan are celebrated on dates based on the lunar cycle.

 Public holidays are regulated under the 2005 Constitution of the Islamic Republic of Afghanistan, Chapter 1, Article 18.
 The constitution provides all employees a non-working day on any day declared a public holiday by the government.
 The law also provides the government with the authority to establish one-time commemorative dates or public holidays.